-State-of-charge (SoC) also affects accuracy.
-Figure 2 compares CCA readings at different SoC, taken with the Spectro CA-12 and a device that is based on AC Conductance.
-While Spectro shows only a slight decrease with depleting charge, AC Conductance reflects a strong departure form the horizontal line; the readings are only similar at a 70 percent SoC.
-Since most batteries hover at about 70 percent when the car is brought in for service, the CCA readings of the two methods may appear similar.
+State-of-charge (SoC) also affects the accuracy.
+Figure 3 compares CCA readings taken with AC conductance and Spectro™ at different SoC.
+Both readings decline with SoC, but since most batteries hover at about 70 percent when the car is brought in for service, the CCA readings between the two methods appear similar.

-Figure 2: CCA accuracy on state-of-charge
+Figure 3: CCA accuracy on state-of-charge

 The Spectro CA-12 provides stable CCA readings between a SoC of 100–40% (red); the values on AC Conductance drop rapidly with SoC (blue).